 - My husband had just quit his job.
 For a few months, we were relying mainly on his unemployment benefit.

 - There was no inheritance whatsoever.

-- Luckily, a year after my husband left his job or one year into my money-saving challenge, he started receiving a pension from the Social Security and the Veteran Affairs.
-He got compensation for his service-connected conditions.
+- Luckily, a year after my husband left his job or one year into my money-saving challenge, he started receiving a pension from Social Security and Veteran Affairs for his service-related conditions.

 - My husband took care of our bills, so all my income went into my savings.

 - I was able to increase my income from $500 to $1000-$2000 per month within the first year.